CESSProject/doc-v2/developer/guides/src-overview.md

 Extrinsics:

 - `upload_declaration()`: For users to declare, claiming the ownership, of a file before it is being uploaded.
-This will check if the file is already on-chain and mark the corresponding metadata.
+This will check if the file is on-chain and mark the corresponding metadata.
 - `deal_reassign_miner()`: Reassign the storage task (storage deal) to another storage miner.
-- `ownership_transfer()`: Transfer the ownership of a document from one user to another user.
-There are a few states need to be updated in addition to the files, including the releasing the used storage of the previous owner and deducting the available space of the new owner.
+- `ownership_transfer()`: Transfer the ownership of a document from one user to another.
+A few states need to be updated in addition to the files, including releasing the previous owner's used storage and deducting the new owner's available space.
 - `transfer_report()`: Upload the meta-data of a stored file on-chain.
 If the meta-data of the file existed before, it will be updated.
 - `calculate_end()`: End the storage task of the given hash.
-The used storage is released and the deal information is cleaned up.
+The used storage is released, and the deal information is cleaned up.
 - `replace_idle_space()`: A particular idle space in a storage miner is replaced by user content.
 - `delete_file()`: Delete the file owned by the owner.
-The caller can be the owner himself or has granted right to manage files for the owner.
+The caller can be the owner himself or be granted the right to manage files for the owner.
 - `cert_idle_space()`: Upload up to ten idle files to certify the storage miner space.
 - `create_bucket()`: Create a storage bucket.
 - `delete_bucket()`: Delete a storage bucket.
 - `generate_restoral_order()`: Generate an order to restore certain content.
-It is stored in a queue to be pick up by storage miners.
+It is stored in a queue to be picked up by storage miners.
-- `claim_restoral_order()`: A storage miner come to pick up a restore order.
+- `claim_restoral_order()`: A storage miner comes to pick up a restore order.
-- `claim_restoral_noexist_order()`: A storage miner come to generate a new restore order and pick it up.
+- `claim_restoral_noexist_order()`: A storage miner comes to generate a new restore order and pick it up.
 It is a combination of the above two functions.
-- `restoral_order_complete()`: A storage miner claims that a restore order has been completed.
+- `restoral_order_complete()`: A storage miner claims a restore order has been completed.
 - `root_clear_failed_count()`: Clear the failed count of all storage miners.
 Only be called by `root` user.
 - `miner_clear_failed_count()`: Clear the failed count of the caller.